rcc-uchicago/datasets/pdb.md

 Each structure in PDB is given a unique PDB ID, a 4-character identifier.
 However, each biomolecule may have more than one PDB ID, since each environment or conformation may have a different PDB ID, so PDB IDs do not uniquely identify biomolecules.

+Files are in one of the following formats:

+    PDB file format
-Files are in the PDB file format, macromolecular Crystallographic Information file (mmCIF), and an XML version of mmCIF (PDBML).
+    mmCIF - macromolecular Crystallographic Information file
+    PDBML - an XML version of mmCIF

 Individual files can be downloaded into graphics packages with the following web addresses: